cvasilak/katacoda-scenarios/pelion-device-simulator/step2.md

 `docker run -it --name pelion-demo --net host -e CLOUD_SDK_API_KEY=$ACCESS_KEY pelion/virtual-demo`{{execute}}

 It takes some time for the command to finish since it needs to download the virtual-demo image, retrieve the developer certificate from Pelion portal and then proceed to build the application.
-Once it finishes, it would print out the following in the console, marking a successfully connection to Pelion Device Management service:
+Once it finishes, it would print out the following in the console, marking a successful connection to Pelion Device Management service:

 ![alt text](https://i.ibb.co/fYbR7ff/portal-demo-ready.png "Ready")